 Welcome to the Shark Tank

-When you’re trying to take your art out of the personal realm of art and into the public realm of commerce, you’re just like these entrepreneurs asking for others to invest in them.
+When you’re taking your art out of the personal realm of your home computer and into the public realm of commerce, you’re just like these entrepreneurs asking others to invest in them.

-You’re asking a publisher to invest in you.
+YOU are asking a publisher to invest in you.
 You’re asking them to put their time and money on the line, to share the risk, and you’re also offering them the opportunity to share in the reward.
 (You’re asking an agent to do the same thing.)

 Sadly, many of the entrepreneurs go home without an investor.
 The sharks tell them that this product on which they’ve spent all that time and all that money isn’t worth an investment.
 For some of them it’s heartbreaking, because they’ve put everything they have, materially and emotionally, into it.
 And it might fail.
 Sound familiar?

 I have to think the same about you, too.
 The guts and courage that makes you sit in that chair and pound out those pages word by word, day by day… it will serve you well, whatever happens.

-An earlier version of this post originally appeared when Shark Tank first premiered in 2009.
+* An earlier version of this post originally appeared when Shark Tank first premiered in 2009.